 The problem nowadays is that website owners or site managers typically view search engine optimization as the answer to their website ranking woes.
 The reality however is that their situation is much more complex than that.
 As a matter of fact it’s considerably more complex.

-Time, consistency, and commitment are the allies of great search engine optimization.
+Time, consistency and commitment are the allies of great search engine optimization.
 It’s going to take time and an unwavering commitment on your part.
 You’re going to have to commit to owning and fixing the real issues that keep your website from ranking well in the search results for your niche or industry terms.

 SEO – A Sleazy Little 3 letter Word?

 The crux of the issue seems to start with the term itself “search engine optimization”.
 So many half-truths and misconceptions surround it.
-SEO is not the shrouded mystery that some in the SEO community would like you and I to believe.
-Search Engine Optimization jargon and terms like “keyword density” and “back-link strategy” leave most of us feeling that SEO is a feat only to be undertaken by the experts.
+SEO is not the shrouded mystery that some in the SEO community would like you to believe.
+Search Engine Optimization jargon and terms like “keyword density” and “back-link strategy” leave most feeling that SEO is a feat only to be undertaken by the experts.

 Most of the tactics touted by SEO’s can only have short term benefits.
 They simply won’t last without renewed financial investment.
 Why won’t they last?
 Simply stated it’s because the entire objective and premise behind it is innately flawed.

 It’s a well know fact that Google’s primary objective when returning search results is to consistently return the most relevant and quality laden content based on the search query.
-Don’t make the critical mistake of placing more emphasis on ranking than what you place on providing unique, relevant, high quality content for site visitors.
+Don’t make the critical mistake of placing more emphasis on ranking than what you place on providing unique, relevant, high quality content for your site’s visitors.
 Once you make that mistake you might as well go ahead and get ready for a never-ending, uphill struggle with your site’s SEO.

-High Road SEO Is Best SEO Road Young GrassHoppa
+Basic SEO Is The Best SEO